 Like most Americans, Rasmussen believes our nation’s political system is badly broken.
 Unlike most, however, he is very optimistic about America’s future.
 His book reminds us that governing involves far more than government.
 In fact, every organization and relationship has a vital role to play in governing society.
 It’s not about politics.
 It’s about figuring out the best way we can work together to find solutions.

 A serial entrepreneur, Scott is the founder of Rasmussen Reports, co-founder of ESPN, a New York Times bestselling author, public speaker, and syndicated columnist.
 Scott did his first radio commercial at the age of 7 and made his national television debut at 20.
 A career highlight was serving as emcee for hockey legend Gordie Howe’s 50th birthday celebration.
 Howe had been Scott’s childhood idol.

-Scott graduated from DePauw University and earned his MBA at Wake Forest University.
+Scott graduated with a degree in history from DePauw University and earned his MBA at Wake Forest University.